evcu/cuda-sudoku-solver/README.md

 nvcc -arch sm_35 -rdc=true -o sudokusolver sudokusolver.cu
 ./sudokusolver inp.in
 ```
-Which will print out the stdout and save the results in to the inp.sol file.
+Which will print out the stdout and save the results of 95 very hard sudoku in to the inp.sol file __in less then 2 seconds.__

 Input should have the following form.
 You can add many problems, separating the 9 line with a space.
 ```